preludeorg/community/docs/operator/advanced/api.md

 The API requires a token to be passed with the request.
 Your token can be found in:
 Operator -> Settings -> Network -> Token.
 Set the variable $TOKEN to your token.

+> If you are using the Headless version of Operator, your token can be found in the settings.yml file that is generated when you first start the application.

 ## Endpoints